ngamiga@gmail.com

 • Not as fast / powerful as a self build could be

-The newest choice / platform on this list from Amigakit, I mean its kinda what my original plan I was going to be, but its all setup and ready to go.
-It very tempting choice, I wish the system was a little cheaper and faster, as I feel a self build could be done cheaper, however you are supporting one of the few manufactures/stores left in the Amiga scene.
-Plus the software you get loads of classic Amiga apps updated and a very promising Amibench OS developments.
+The newest choice / platform on this list from Amigakit, I mean its kinda what my original plan was going to be, but its all setup and ready to go.
+It very tempting choice, I wish the system was a little cheaper and faster, as the system really is only orange pi3 with Amiga ports hardware wise.
+I feel a self build could be done cheaper, however you are supporting one of the few manufactures/stores left in the Amiga scene.
+Plus the software your getting loads of classic top tier Amiga apps updated and a very promising Amibench OS developments, that finally ports some parts of the OS to arm.

 A1200 + Pistorm